ash-project/ash/README.md

 ## TODO LIST (in no order)

-Relationships

-- right now we don't support having duplicates in `many_to_many` relationships, so we'll need to document the limits around that: the primary key of the join resource must be (at least as it is in ash) the join keys.
-If they don't want to do that, then they should at a minimum define a unique constraint on the two join keys.
-- relationship changes are an artifact of the old way of doing things and are very ugly right now
-- Figure out under what circumstances we can bulk fetch when reading before updating many_to_many and to_many relationships, and do so.
-- Perhaps, reverse relationships should eliminate the need to set destination field.
-- also, perhaps, reverse relationships suck and should not be necessary.
-The alternative is a `from_related` filter, that lets you use an association in reverse
-- allow configuring the name of the join relationship name for many to many relationships

-Primary Key

-- So many parts of the system are reliant on things having an `id` key explicitly.
-THis will need to be addressed some day, and will be a huge pain in the ass
-- Raise on composite primary key if data layer can't do it

 Params

 - `params` should be solidified.
 Perhaps as a struct.
 Or perhaps just renamed to `action_params` where it is used.